 great places to visit off the beaten path.

 As someone who grew up reading the Dandy and Beano, along with a love for Tintin books and the Giles annuals I have always enjoyed the world of cartoons and comics.
 If you share the enjoyment of this art form then the Cartoon Museum is for you.
-With over 250 original cartoons on display covering the history of the art form from its inception until today, this gem of a museum is a delightful place to visit.
+With over 250 original cartoons on display covering the history of the art form from its inception until today, this gem of a museum is a delightful place to visit, you can buy cute Bed Time Stories for Children that will surely put them to sleep and lots of other items too.
+While you´re there check out Mattress Guides so you can get your kid a new memory foam mattress so they can sleep very comfortable.
 While it is located very near to the British Museum it is worlds apart – in size, scope and material.
 Compactly presented over 2 floors it is likely that every visitor will find something to their taste while gaining an education on the history and development of the art form.

 With informational panels discussing the various genres within the art form – including political opinion, satire, social commentary and entertainment, as well as a section specific to the evolution among British cartoonists – the museum does more than just entertain.
 But entertain it does in only the way that the best examples can do.